orangepi-xunlong/external/README.md

-# OrangePiH3_external
-The externall file for OrangePi H3
+The external files for Orange Pi Linux SDK